smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnSystemRequest/index.md

 ## OnSystemRequest

-Type
-: Notification
+Type: Notification

-Sender
-: SDL
+Sender: SDL

-Purpose
-: A request from SDL to download data via a connected application.
+Purpose: A request from SDL to download data via a connected application.

 **HTTP flow**

 SDL sendS PTS snapshot as a binary data via `OnSystemRequest` mobile API from the system to backend.
 The "url" PTS will be forwarded to and "timeout" must be taken from the Local Policy Table.
-If no "url" is provided in Local Policy Table, it is supposed that mobile application will sent Policy Table Update data back to SDL .
+If no "url" is provided in Local Policy Table, it is supposed that mobile application will sent Policy Table Update data back to SDL.

 ### Notification